Liam McGrath (hurler, born 1993)

 Liam McGrath is an Irish sportsperson.
-He plays hurling and Gaelic football with his local club Loughmore-Castleiney and with the Tipperary senior inter-county team since 2014.
+He plays hurling and Gaelic football with his local club Loughmore-Castleiney and previously with the Tipperary senior inter-county team after making his debut in 2014.

+He is the first cousin of the McGrath brothers, Noel McGrath, John McGrath and Brian McGrath.

 Career

 McGrath captained Tipperary to win the 2011 All-Ireland Minor Football Championship.

 He was named in the Tipperary squad for the 2014 National Hurling League and made his league debut on 15 February against Waterford when he came on as a substitute.